tobytwigger/laravel-job-status/docs/docs/clearing.md

 When developing `laravel-job-status`, or for other reasons - you might want to wipe all job status data from your database.

-To do this, pass the option `--force`, this will remove all constraints when searching for job status data to prune.
+To do this, pass the option `--all`, this will remove all constraints when searching for job status data to prune.

 ## Scheduling the command